DidierRLopes/slackGPT/README.md

 # SlackGPT

-The SlackGPT is a Slack bot that summarizes conversations and sends you a summary per channel where the SlackGPT bot is added.
+The SlackGPT is a Slack bot that summarizes conversations and sends you a summary per channel.

 If you want to run it locally, you can use: